SYKM

 Suzy Spencer: a working mother and part-time television producer, in the village of Tarnfield in the north of England, in the Norbridge Chronicles, by Lis Howell

-Spencer, Joan: symphony orchestra manager in Oliver, Indiana by Sara Hoskinson Frommer
+Joan Spencer: orchestra manager in Oliver, Indiana, by Sara Hoskinson Frommer

-Spotted Moon, Charles: an attorney & Ojibway tribal shaman in San Francisco, California by Chelsea Quinn Yarbro
+Charles Spotted Moon: attorney and Ojibway tribal shaman in San Francisco, California, by Chelsea Quinn Yarbro

-Spring, Penny: a 60-something anthropologist in Cambridge, England by Margot Arnold
+Penny Spring: 60-something anthropologist, and Sir Toby Glendower, a 60-something archaeologist, in Cambridge, England, by Margot Arnold

 Cole Springer: former Secret Service agent and saloonkeeper, in Aspen, Colorado, by W.L.
 Ripley